 Winter Park Christmas Parade

-This celebration is a huge affair: more than 100 bands and dance troupes perform along the parade route and floats carry city figures like the mayor as well as the police and fire departments!
+This celebration is a huge affair: more than 100 bands and dance troupes perform along the parade route and floats carry city figures like the mayor as well as the police and fire departments attend this Christmas event in Orlando.
 Santa Claus, of course, makes his entrance fashionably late, on the last float of the parade.

 Get there early at 7:00 AM to buy a ticket for the annual pancake breakfast.
 Pancakes, fruit and candy toppings, sausages, coffee, milk, and juice are all included in the price.
 The proceeds go to leadership development programs adults and youth.